 On July 23, 1949, he married Maxine Johnson.
 Two sons were born to them Douglas and David.
 Although they lived overseas, they always returned to Pelican Rapids and their cabin on Lake Lida in the summers.
 In 1985, he and Maxine retired from the DOD schools and moved to Georgetown, Texas where they lived for 5 years.
 In 1989, they moved to Wadena, Minnesota where they lived until Maxine's death in 2008.
 In his later years, he lived in Fergus Falls and Pelican Rapids.
 He was a resident of the Riverfront on Main facility at the time of his passing.

 Charlie loved to play golf, have a good game of cards, discuss politics and reminisce about the family travel adventures through many countries in Europe and Asia.
 His grandchildren remember fondly that he took time to teach them many things.

 Charles is preceded in death by his wife, Maxine; parents Otho and Pearl Brown, sisters Virginia and Jeanette.
 He is survived by his son, Douglas and partner Pat Cordes; son David and wife Nadine; Grandson Ben Brown and wife, Jolene; Granddaughter Anna-Leigh Brown and partner Jobert Vargas.

 As his sons live overseas, the family is grateful for the help of Allen Westby who served in the role as his caregiver and advocate over the past two years.

 In accordance with Charles wishes, there will be no funeral.
 A celebration of life service will be held at the Lake Lida cabin at a later date.

-To plant a tree in memory of Charles B Brown, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Charles B Brown, please visit our Tree Store.